endymion1818/deliciousreverie/src/pages/post/using-popos-for-work.md

-+++
+---
+categories:
+- sysAdmin
-date = "2018-02-10T15:21:21+01:00"
+date: "2018-02-10T15:21:21+01:00"
-draft = false
-title = "Using Pop!_OS for Work"
-description = "In November last year I switched from using Windows at my place of work to using Pop!_OS by System76, an Ubuntu derivative designed for developers, researchers and scientists.
+description: In November last year I switched from using Windows at my place of work to using Pop!_OS by System76, an Ubuntu derivative designed for developers, researchers and scientists.
 What motivated me to make the switch?
-What benefits, and disadvantages, has it brought me?" categories = [
+What benefits, and disadvantages, has it brought me?
-  "sysAdmin"
-]
-tags = [
-    "system administration",
-    "linux"
-]
-+++
+draft: false
+tags:
+- system administration
+- linux
+title: Using Pop!_OS for Work
+---

 **In November last year I switched from using Windows at my place of work to using Pop!_OS by System76, an Ubuntu derivative designed for developers, researchers and scientists.
 What motivated me to make the switch?
 What benefits, and disadvantages, has it brought me?**